qiangli/go-starter/README.md

 https://golang.org/

-To run goboot-starter locally after you have installed Go:
+To run go2-starter locally after you have installed Go:

-git clone https://github.com/geaviation/goboot-starter.git [my_project]
+git clone https://github.com/qiangli/go2-starter.git [my_project]

 cd [my_project]

-where [my_project] is your prefered directory name (as well as your app name), it will default to goboot-starter if not specified.
+where [my_project] is your prefered directory name (as well as your app name), it will default to go2-starter if not specified.

 To start the  app: